shreya-0603/CustomerManagement_Task2/README.md

 # CustomerManagement_Task2
 To run this Task go to the branches and choose CustomerManagement branch.
-After installing everything run Server file using node server.js and then run simlator file using simulator.js.
+After installing everything run Server file using node server.js and then run simlator file using node simulator.js.

 output:
 Run server.js